atstp/wasabi/README.md

 ## big project?

-Indenting and commenting with `#`s is awesome for smaller projects;
-not so much when things get larger.
+Indented children and `#` comments are awesome for smaller projects.
+When projects get large, verbose naming and concise commenting is really convenient.

 So you can also do this: